English 223, Sections 1&2: Survey of British Literature, 1789-present

 Course and Paper Requirements

 Final drafts of your papers should be submitted via email.
-I will accept a revision of one of your essays, but you must schedule a conference with me to discuss that revision before you submit it.
+I will accept a revision of your essay, but you must schedule a conference with me to discuss that revision before you submit it.
 I will average the grade of the original paper and the revision.

 I will both grade and mark essays earning a grade of C- or higher.
 I will not put a grade on an essay that earns a grade lower than C-.
 If I return an essay to you that does not include a grade, I am treating your submission as a draft, not as a final copy.
 You will need to make an appointment to see me so we can go over the essay together and work out a revision strategy.

-If you anticipate having trouble getting an assignment in on time, let me know in advance.
+If you anticipate having trouble submitting an assignment on time, let me know in advance.
 Unexcused late papers or projects will be marked down one letter grade per week.

-You will be allowed 4 free absences through the semester.
-Any absences after that will affect your grade, and you will fail this class if you miss 7 or more classes.
+You will be allowed 3 free absences through the semester.
+Any absences after that will affect your grade, and you will fail this class if you miss 5 or more classes unless you provide a compelling reason for your excessive absences.

 Keep on top of the reading and other work through the semester.
 If you haven't read the assignment, you will find our class discussion both incomprehensible and dull.